Comics / Graphic Novel

 Instructor and Guest Lecturer Bios

-John Isaacson is the author of the graphic novel DIY SCREENPRINTING.
+John Isaacson (Past Instructor)is the author of the graphic novel DIY SCREENPRINTING.
 He also teaches writing and comics through Literary Arts' Writers in the Schools program.

 Craig Thompson (Past Guest Lecturer) is the author of Goodbye Chunky Rice and Blankets, and is currently finishing the much-anticipated Habibi.
 He has received the Eisner, Harvey, and Ignatz awards for Best Graphic Novel and Best Cartoonist.